bigeasy/stencil/diary/design.markdown

 # Stencil Design

+## Stencil from the File System

+Using Register, Stencil can be served like static HTML files, like PHP, off of the file system.
+While considering the implementation of this,

+Totally lost the clarity I had that I wanted to record.
+Not even sure if it is about serving from the file system, or naming things, or what.

 ## Stencil and Resource Loading

 Key to the Stencil strategy is the notion that your scripts run identically on